-If a member is deaf, hard of hearing, or has speech problems, oral interpretation services are available to MHP members who require this service.
-Please call Customer Service at (888) 327-0671 for assistance.
+If an MHP member is deaf, hard of hearing or has speech problems, oral interpretation services are available.
+Please call Customer Service at (888) 327-0671 (TTY call 711) for assistance.

-Report Fraud, Waste, & Abuse
+Report Fraud, Waste and Abuse

-MHP is committed to preventing health care fraud, waste, and abuse, as well as complying with applicable state and federal laws governing fraud and abuse.
+MHP is committed to preventing health care fraud, waste and abuse, as well as complying with applicable state and federal laws governing fraud and abuse.

-Examples of fraud & abuse by a member include:
+Examples of fraud and abuse by a member include:

 - Altering or forging a prescription

-- Altering medical records
+- · Altering medical records

 - Changing or forging referral forms

 - Allowing someone else to use their MHP member ID card to obtain health care services

-Examples of fraud & abuse by a provider include:
+Examples of fraud and abuse by a provider include:

 - Falsifying his/her credentials

-- Billing for services not performed
+- · Billing for services not performed

 - Billing more than once for same services

 - Upcoding and unbundling procedure codes

-- Over-utilization, performing inappropriate/unnecessary services
+- Over-utilization: performing inappropriate/unnecessary services

-- Under-utilization, not ordering services that are medically necessary
+- Under-utilization: not ordering services that are medically necessary

 - Collusion among providers

-Examples of fraud and abuse by a MHP employee include:
+Examples of fraud and abuse by an MHP employee include: